Student Organizations

 The object and purposes of the NBEA National Business Honor Society (NBHS), is to: promote and recognize academic achievement in business education at Eagan High School; foster and recognize leadership skills and character development; help members grow ethically and socially by promoting and encouraging an interest in business; and encourage member involvement in service learning initiatives.

-To apply for NBHS – Students must be a junior or senior.
+To apply for NBHS – Students must be juniors.
 They must have completed or be currently enrolled in their third business course.
 They must have a minimum standard GPA, on a 4.0 scale, as follows: business courses average-3.5; overall average‑3.0.
-Once accepted, students will pay a $20 initiation fee.
+Once accepted, students will pay a $30 initiation fee.
 Applications are accepted during January and February – watch for Schoology messages.

 National Honor Society